Join Us & Get Wine 101 Course 75% Off

 Wine as a Social Ritual

-Social rituals, whether formal or informal, play an important role in health and well being.
+Social rituals, whether formal or informal, play an important role in health and well-being.

 Inspired by Epicurean philosophy, the physician Hippocrates advocated a holistic approach to health in which friendship, pleasure, and wine were all necessary.